Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: METHOD

-Instead of learning function $f$ and trying to compute its Fourier Transform $g$ to obtain a low-rank decomposition of $\mathbf{N}$, the \textrm{FourierLearner-Transformer} (\FLT) directly learns $g$, effectively learning an implicit representation of $f$.
-In practice, $\mathrm{P}$ needs to be chosen in such a way that we can efficiently sample from it and compute its probability density function (e.g. Gaussian or truncated Gaussian distribution).
+In Algorithm \ref{alg:flt}, instead of learning $f$ and trying to compute its Fourier Transform $g$ for the low-rank decomposition of $\mathbf{N}$, we propose to directly learns $g$ and refer to our approach as \textbf{FourierLearner-Transformer} (\textbf{FLT}).
+Note that \FLT~effectively learns a spectral representation of $f$.

-We point out that our formulations are general enough to cover a wide range of RPE variants used in practice. \paragraph{Regular RPE for sequential data:} In this setting the input sequence does not have richer geometric structure and thus vectors $\mathbf{r}_{j}$ can be identified with the indices of tokens in the sequence, i.e., $\mathbf{r}_{j}=j$.
-Thus, \FLT~learns a function $g:\mathbb{R} \rightarrow \mathbb{R}$ (see: Sec. \ref{sec:lm}, \ref{sec:images}). \paragraph{RPE for the 3D-data:} For this input type (e.g. point clouds or 3D molecular data), it is natural to identify vectors $\mathbf{r}_{j}$ with the 3D coordinates of tokens.
-Therefore, \FLT~learns a function $g:\mathbb{R}^{3} \rightarrow \mathbb{R}$ (see: Sec. \ref{sec:molecular_dynamics}).
+We point out that our formulations are general enough to cover a wide range of RPE variants used in practice:

-Nowhere in the analysis so far have we relied on any structural properties of $f$.
-In particular, the matrix $\mathbf{N}$ does not need to be a valid positive definite kernel-matrix or even symmetric.
-However, if needed, desired inductive bias can be incorporated into \FLT~via certain parameterization schemes used to train $g$, as we discuss next.
+\alertinline{Regular RPE for sequential data.} In this setting the input sequence does not have richer geometric structure and thus vectors $\mathbf{r}_{j}$ can be identified as the indices of tokens in the sequence, i.e., $\mathbf{r}_{j}=j$.
+Thus, \FLT~learns a function $g:\mathbb{R} \rightarrow \mathbb{C}$ (Sec. \ref{sec:lm}, \ref{sec:images}).